isaqb-org/glossary/manuscript/42-translations-EN-DE.md

 Several of these terms are based in the legal and organizational foundations of the iSAQB association (and therefore not related to software architecture).

-The following tables are generated[^generateTranslation] from a simple JSON input file, maintained within this books' open source [Github repository](https://github.com/isaqb-org/glossary).
+The following translations are maintained[^generateTranslation] in a simple JSON input file, contained within this books' open source [Github repository](https://github.com/isaqb-org/glossary).

 [^generateTranslation]: The documentation found in https://github.com/isaqb-org/glossary contains all information required to generate the translation tables.
 Currently, only English and German are supported.